xyproto/algernon/README.md

 oc:distance(string, string, [string], [string]) -> number

 // Convenience function for the local Ollama server that takes an optional prompt and an optional model name.
-// Generates a poem with the `tinyllama` model by default. ollama([string], [string]) -> string
+// Generates a poem with the `qwen2.5-coder:1.5b` model by default. ollama([string], [string]) -> string

 // Convenience function for Base64-encoding the given file